concord-consortium/glossary-plugin/README.md

 ### GlossaryClient

-The [GlossaryPlugin](packages/glossary-plugin/README.md) package in an implementation of LARA Plugin.
+The [GlossaryPlugin](packages/glossary-plugin/README.md) package in an implementation of LARA PluginApp.
-It consists of React components used to provide necessary UI and `lara-plugin.js` file that uses LARA Plugin API to initialize this UI and communicate with LARA.
+It consists of React components used to provide necessary UI and `lara-plugin.js` file that uses LARA PluginApp API to initialize this UI and communicate with LARA.

 ## Development